ipeluffo/ipeluffo.github.io/content/posts/apache_airflow_kubernetes.md

 #### Volume: requirements file
 As mentioned in the section of `ConfigMap`s, the requirements file is declared as a `ConfigMap` which will be mounted as a file using a volume.
-This volume is define within a Kubernetes object and looks like:
+This volume is defined within a Kubernetes object and looks like:
 ```yaml
 - name: requirements-configmap
   configMap: